epwalsh/obsidian.nvim/README.md

   --  * "notes_subdir" - put new notes in the default notes subdirectory.
   new_notes_location = "notes_subdir",

-  -- Optional, customize how names/IDs for new notes are created. note_id_func = function(title)
+  -- Optional, customize how note IDs are generated given an optional title.
+  ---@param title string|?
+  ---@return string
+  note_id_func = function(title)
     -- Create note IDs in a Zettelkasten format with a timestamp and a suffix.
     -- In this case a note with the title 'My new note' will be given an ID that looks